We are working on a new masterplan for Tipner West and Horsea Island East.

 Portsmouth was granted £48.75 million by the government through the City Deal to explore how this area could be regenerated to create new employment opportunities in the marine and maritime sector as well as new homes for people in the city.

-The new proposals will have nature at their heart and will prioritise the harbour’s natural habitats and biodiversity.
+The new proposals will have sustainability and nature at their heart and will prioritise the harbour’s natural habitats and biodiversity.
 Significant land reclamation and the previous masterplan for the site have been ruled out.

 Our proposals will include plans for a green, marine employment hub, new homes and sea defences to better protect this part of the city from future flooding and we are working to improve the long term resilience of Portsmouth Harbour’s ecosystem.